CesarPiresSevero/PythonDSP/readme.md

 * Category alphabetical order

 The user can make custom search by:
-* Letters: search any ammount of letters that matches title + contents
+* Letters: search any amount of letters that matches title + contents
 * Keywords: search in title + contents
 * Date modified: using start to end date

-The user can also add aditional chapters inside each subject that will be used as index.
+The user can also add additional chapters inside each subject that will be used as index.
 The user than can access them individually otherwise their contents will be omitted when the main subject is accessed.

 ### Data structure